wendelb/OTRS-OutOfOffice/README.md

 * `Match`: This contains an array of substrings.
 These substrings will be matched case-insensitive against all incoming email subjects.
 * `Debug`: 1 = Enable additional debug messages (you need to create this parameter first)

+## Contributing

+If you encounter trouble, please raise an issue.
+If you think there is a feature missing, please raise an issue or create a pull request.
+Contributions are welcome.

 ## LICENSE